typst/packages/README.md

   *Additional guidance for template packages:* It is often desirable for template names to feature the name of the organization or publication the template is intended for.
 However, it is still important to us to accommodate multiple templates for the same purpose.
-Hence, templates for any publication should follow this naming scheme: The name shall consist of a unique, non-descriptive part followed by a descriptive part.
+Hence, template names shall consist of a unique, non-descriptive part followed by a descriptive part.
 For example, a template package for the fictitious _American Journal of Proceedings (AJP)_ could be called `organized-ajp` or `eternal-ajp`.
-Package names should be short and hence use the official entity abbreviation.
+Package names should be short and use the official entity abbreviation.
 Template authors are encouraged to add the full name of the affiliated entity as a keyword.

   The unamended entity name (e.g. `ajp`) is reserved for official template packages by their respective entities.
 Please make it clear in your PR if you